sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 At a high level the following should be supported:

-- User should be able to create NVGRE tunnel
+- User should be able to create NVGRE tunnel (L2 over L3 tunnel)
 - User should be able to create VLAN to VSID mapper entries for the NVGRE tunnel
 - Both VLAN and Bridge to VSID mappers should be supported by the NVGRE tunnel
 - Only the decapsulation mappers supported